 Some VoIP system vendors ship phones for self-install.
 Contrary to what they might say, installing a reliable VoIP system is usually not that simple!
-Foxhall’s Engineers will always attend site to carry out the install of your phone system to make sure it is connected and configured correctly.
-We will also provide basic user-guides and provide training to users – especially highlighting advantages & differences between the new system and the old PBX we are replacing.
+Foxhall’s Engineers will always attend site to carry out the installation of your phone system to make sure it is connected and configured correctly.
+We will also provide basic user guides and provide training to users – especially highlighting the advantages & differences between the new system and the old PBX we are replacing.

 7) What happens to the phones if the Internet or power goes down?